Hi!

 A note from Ash (the founder)

 Industrial agriculture (which is much of how we make our food today) emits 1 trillion tons of carbon/ghgs, causes a massive loss of biodiversity, and uses chemical fertilizers that harm both our health and planetary health.
+This is not good, y'all!

-But…I’m a first generation immigrant, I’m queer and I’m a third culture kid.
+I’m a first generation immigrant, I’m queer and I’m a third culture kid.
 What these three things mean is that food is a big way in which I express my identity.

 As I was changing the way I fed myself, it became harder and harder to find the ingredients I use in my food - be it South Asian or Texan while also being environmentally friendly.
 Choosing culturally relevant food like legumes, rice, or opting for a good TexMex meal felt like a tradeoff between honoring my roots and wanting to care for our planet.